noodlecollie/v2mp/V2MP.md

 * Operand bits `[11 10] (A)` specify the two-bit identifier of the register to use as the source.
 * Operand bits `[9 8] (B)` specify the two-bit identifier of the register to use as the destination.

 If the source `A` and destination `B` register identifiers are different, the source register's value is copied to the destination register, and the source register remains unchanged.
 This behaviour is the same regardless of the destination register.
-Operand bits `[7 0] (C)` of the instruction must be set to `0` in this case, or a `RES` faut will be raised.
+Operand bits `[7 0] (C)` of the instruction must be set to `0` in this case, or a [`RES`](#faults) fault will be raised.

 Assigning to the program counter `PC` (`11b`) is equivalent to performing an unconditional jump.
 Beware not to assign a value that is not aligned to a word boundary.
-If an assignment like this is performed, an `ALGN` fault will be raised upon fetching the next instruction.
+If an assignment like this is performed, an [`ALGN`](#faults) fault will be raised upon fetching the next instruction.

 If instead the source `A` and destination `B` register identifiers are the same, operand bits `[7 0] (C)` of the instruction are interpreted as a signed 8-bit literal to assign to the destination register.
 The behaviour of the assignment depends on the destination register.